stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare, if you don't know this; we have seriously misplaced our trust in you." by @[ADoug](https://twitter.com/ADoug/status/1125266988966739968)

+"I politely replied that I don't have purchasing authority or reason to use your products.
+Then he added me to your mailing list.
+Stop this insanity now." by @[danfuhry](https://twitter.com/danfuhry/status/1001868888789995520)

+"Hi, I get spamed by an Cloudflare employee with the same "Broadening possibilities with Cloudflare"-Mail every day at noon.
+Can this stop immediately please?" by @[BooVeMan](https://twitter.com/BooVeMan/status/1070606946728902656)

+"Cloudflare sends spam so many times.
+I said "Don't do it" but they don't care." by @[christine_nakaj](https://twitter.com/christine_nakaj/status/1035430229609656322)

+"Cloudflare are intentionally rubbish at dealing with abuse.
+It's no mistake they don't validate emails, it's no mistake their AUP is one paragraph.
+Everyone needs to stop thinking of them as some benign DDoS provider as none of the other companies have this problem." by @[plambrechtsen](https://twitter.com/plambrechtsen/status/1124792607542890496)

 "Outrageous to use SSL MITM 4 a healthcare site.
 Horrendous for fintech." by @[paulmillr](https://twitter.com/paulmillr/status/834980791440535552)

 "Which means, you are in fact blocking Tor.
 Finger pointing to the TLS MITM service you use is just pathetic." by @[MacLemon](https://twitter.com/MacLemon/status/793937442789355520)